 General Public Ownership

-The general public holds a 30% stake in ACTG.
+With a 31% ownership, the general public have some degree of sway over ACTG.
 While this size of ownership may not be enough to sway a policy decision in their favour, they can still make a collective impact on company policies.

 While it is well worth considering the different groups that own a company, there are other factors that are even more important.